t10ko/hooking-api/README.md

 }, 1000 );
 ```

-### Natives.hookFunction( function, [flags], generator, [...gen_args] );
+### Natives.hookFunction( function, [options], generator, [...gen_args] );

 Hooks function directly.
-If there is no need to fake hooked functions properties, pass *Natives.DONT_FAKE* flag, it will improve performance.
+If there is no need to fake hooked functions properties, pass *dontFake* option, it will improve performance.
-If you want to save hooked pair into this API's local container, pass *Natives.SAVE* flag.
+If you want to save hooked pair into this API's local container, pass *save* option.
 Make sure that this will not become a garbage, or delete it when it will.

 Examples of usage of **saveHooked**, **removeHooked**, **originalOf**, **hookedOf**, **hookFunction** methods.